indieSoftware/NavigationStack/README.md

 ### Additional Information

-Every view which should provide a possibility to transition to a different view should contain a `NavigationStackView` with a unique name.
+Every view which should provide a possibility to transition to a different view needs to contain a `NavigationStackView` with a unique name.

 When a view where you navigated to now wants to navigate back to a specific view, just tell the `NavigationModel` to which one to navigate back: